 (6) Expanded use of commercial manufacturing processes rather than processes specified by DoD.

-(7) Elimination of barriers to, and facilitation of, the integrated manufacture of commercial items and items being produced under DoD contracts.
+(7) Elimination of barriers to, and facilitation of, the integrated manufacture of commercial products or commercial services and items being produced under DoD contracts.

-(8) Expanded use of commercial items, commercial items with modifications, or to the extent commercial items are not available, nondevelopmental items (see FAR Part 10).
+(8) Expanded use of commercial products or commercial services, commercial products or commercial services with modifications, or to the extent commercial products or commercial services that meet the agency’s needs are not available, nondevelopmental items other than commercial products (see FAR part 10).

-(9) Acquisition of major weapon systems as commercial items (see DFARS Subpart 234.70 ).
+(9) Acquisition of major weapon systems as commercial products (see DFARS subpart 234.70 ).

 (B) Industrial Capability (IC).

 (1) Provide the program’s IC strategy that assesses the capability of the U.S. industrial base to achieve identified surge and mobilization goals.
 If no IC strategy has been developed, provide supporting rationale for this position.

 (2) If, in the IC strategy, the development of a detailed IC plan was determined to be applicable, include the plan by text or by reference.
 If the development of the IC plan was determined not to be applicable, summarize the details of the analysis forming the basis of this decision.